 This view is reinforced by the fact that Shropshire Rural has expanded our partnership with Kensa, retrofitting almost one hundred ground source heat pumps to our homes.

 Ian Richardson, Shropshire Rural Housing Association Chief Executive

 There is currently a substantial under supply of homes in the UK, with Government plans to increase the number of newly constructed homes over the coming years.
 Increasingly, Building Regulations are requiring more energy efficient homes with lower CO2 emissions than ever before.

 Ground source heat pumps are a proven, efficient way of reducing CO2 emissions from new homes, while bringing the added benefit of extremely low tenant running costs at the same time.

-Better still, through Kensa’s innovative micro heat network architecture, multiple properties – each fitted with an individual ground source heat pump – are linked to a communal ground array.
+Better still, through Kensa’s innovative ambient-temperature Shared Ground Loop Arrays, multiple properties – each fitted with an individual ground source heat pump – are linked to a communal ground array.
 This enables landlords to receive a 20 year income through the Renewable Heat Incentive.
 Importantly, this is only possible through the Non Domestic Renewable Heat Incentive (RHI), which supports residential district heating systems, as the Domestic RHI stream does not support new builds.

 It has also been confirmed that social landlords can receive the RHI even if in receipt of an HCA funding grant.

-And as there is no central heat generation, Kensa’s micro heat network system architecture negates compliance with the Heat Networks (Metering and Billing) Regulations 2014.
+And as there is no central heat generation, Shared Ground Loops with Kensa heat pumps are exempt from the Heat Networks (Metering and Billing) Regulations 2014.